a5x/BO3-PS4-Mod-Menu-GSC-Injector/README.md

    `/data/667injector/bo3injector/`
 4. Put your mod menu file in this folder 667mp or 667zm
 5. Restart Black Ops 3.
-6. This prx inject mod menu zombie in first so if you want to permanently inject multiplayer zombie, go here : `/data/667injector/bo3injector/667settings/667s.ini` and edit zm by mp
+6 (bonus).
+This prx inject mod menu zombie in first so if you want to permanently inject multiplayer zombie,
+          go here : `/data/667injector/bo3injector/667settings/667s.ini` and edit zm by mp

 The injector will automatically load your menu.